 LINE UP EARLY - DON'T BE LATE.

-Graduates will assemble as instructed at rehearsal, in the Concourse area of Horton Hall at 4:25 p.m.
-SHARP.
-A musical selection will assemble the graduates to formation at that time.
-The last call will be at 4:35.
+Graduates will assemble in the walkway area of Horton Hall no later than 4:25 p.m.
+A musical selection will be played as the graduates assemble into formation.
+The last call will be at 4:35 p.m..
 Faculty and Emeriti will assemble on the Orange Hall Walkway.
 The Platform Party will assemble at Morrison Hall and will be at the end of the procession line.
-Formation time for faculty & emeriti will be 4:40 p.m.
+Formation time for Faculty and Emeriti will be 4:40 p.m.

-Graduates who achieve a final cumulative average of 3.2 or higher are eligible to wear gold honor cords with their gowns at graduation to designate their achievement.
-The honor cords will be available following rehearsal, at the same time you pick up your cap and gown.
-They can be purchased after rehearsal for $15.00 in the Bookstore.
+Graduates who achieve a final cumulative grade point average of 3.2 or higher are eligible to wear gold honor cords with their gowns at the Commencement Ceremony to designate their achievement.
+Qualifying May 2019 graduates and August 2019 candidates for graduation will receive an email from the Registrar's Office during the week of Commencement letting them know whether they are eligible to wear a gold honor cord.
+The cords can be purchased for $15.00 in the Bookstore.